HoneycombClientMC/HoneyComb-Client-IOS/README.md

 if you want to run custom Minecraft launchers, we’d still recommend using an Android device.
 Android is way more exploitable, completely open, and infinitely easier to configure.

 Right now, Apple users are stuck with an incredibly small selection of mobile launchers because, sadly, almost nobody is willing to spend the time building them for iOS.
 Poor iOS users.
-As it stands, the entire system relies on just three launchers: **Amethyst**, **PojavLauncher**, and **Zenith Launcher**.
+As it stands, the entire system relies on just three launchers: **Amethyst**, **PojavLauncher**, and **Zenith Launcher** (that's all launchers i know which are available on IOS, you can correct me by dming my discord)

 We got tired of watching from the sidelines.
-HoneyComb Client is our answer to the locked-down iOS sandbox.
+HoneyComb Client is our answer to the issue.
 If Apple builds a wall, we destroy it right?

 ---